 The Saint Bernard is essentially the definition of a gentle giant.
-These large beasts are known for the size as well as calm behavior.
+These large beasts are known for their size as well as calm behavior.
 Not only does this make them an easy breed to own, but ideal for more chaotic households.
 These dogs make great, gregarious companions, if not a little slow.

 The St. Bernard is an easy-going dog, with a lot of love to go around.
 They particularly do not like being left alone for too long.
 If they are alone for prolonged periods of time, they may get into some trouble.
-This being said.
 Otherwise, they are well-behaved dogs.
 Many owners that are not home all day may hire a brave dog sitter or send them to daycare.

 The St. Bernard is not a very energetic dog.
 The energy they do have, however, is spent performing daily tasks with surprising enthusiasm.
-These dogs are intense in what they do, although, regular exercise can help relax them even more.
+These dogs are intense in what they do, although regular exercise can help them relax even more.

 The St. Bernard is not a very vocal breed.
 When they do bark, however, it can be heard from afar.
 They’ll typically bark when excited or alerted, but more socialized Saints will adopt a more formal approach.
 For the most part, it’s more slobber than sounds that will be coming out of these dogs’ mouths.